 PSYC 386 Adolescent Development

 Examines the cognitive, social, emotional and physical development of the adolescent from a psychological perspective.
 Psychological and social problems that may arise during adolescence are discussed.
+Course attributes: C&FS.

 Prerequisite: One 200-level PSYC course